openconfig/featureprofiles/feature/gnoi/system/tests/ping_test/README.md

 ## Topology

 *   DUT
-    * Note: The test may require the use of ATE for new tests in future.
+    *   Note: The current test only pings its looplack address to exercise the gNOI API.
+The test may require the use of ATE for new tests in future.

 ## Procedure